-Butterflying the Turkey allows it to lay flat on the grill and cook evenly for a tender turkey on the outside and crispy herbed butter skin.
+This Spatchcocked Smoked Turkey consists of butterflying the Turkey allowing it to lay flat on the grill and cook evenly.
+The result is a moist and tender turkey with crispy herb-buttered skin.

 The spatchcock method works on both large and small turkeys.
-Since the turkey is flattened, the cooking surface is more even and help prevent overcooking.
+Since the turkey is flattened, the cooking surface is more even and helps prevent overcooking.

 Ingredients Needed